The 4th workshop on Advanced Methods in Theoretical Neuroscience

 A fee of 50€ (+ 20€ for tutorials) will be collected prior to arrival.

 Poster submissions are highly encouraged.
 Please submit your abstracts before April 30, 2019.
 You will be informed about your registration by May 10.
-Due to the limited time and a schedule that promotes exchanges of advanced research ideas.
-Among all submitted abstracts a small number will be selected for contributing talks.
+Some submitted abstracts may be selected for contributing talks.

 • Farzad Farkhooi (BCCN-Berlin) • Rainer Engelken (Columbia) •